desi109/linkio-space/README.md

 ![product-screenshot-user-connections-board-page]
 ![product-screenshot-user-connections-delete-board-page]

 To search for a new business card, the user should go to ```Search``` (http://localhost:8081/user/search), enter a code, and press the button for search.
+If the business card is found, the user can easily add it to his connections from the button ```ADD USER TO YOUR CONNECTIONS```.
 ![product-screenshot-user-search-board-page]

-If the business card is found, the user can easily add it to his connections from the button ```ADD USER TO YOUR CONNECTIONS```.
-![product-screenshoot-user-search-add-board-page]